BuskAlgo/BuskAlgo/README.md

 - 💞️ I’m looking to collaborate on Memecoins
 - 📫 How to reach me X@Busk_Algo
 - 😄 Pronouns: Busk/Busky/Busker
-- ⚡ Fun fact: Im A Bunny.
+- ⚡ Fun fact: Im A Bunny, Also A Mask.
+Busk.

 <!---
 BuskAlgo/BuskAlgo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.